Manux123/FNF-Cool-Engine/README.md

 # Friday Night Funkin: Cool Engine

-This is the repository for Friday Night Funkin: Cool Engine, a game originally made for Ludum Dare 47 "Stuck In a Loop".
+**This is the repository for Friday Night Funkin: Cool Engine, this is a modification of the original Friday Night Funkin source that includes new options and better graphics :D**

 Play the Ludum Dare prototype original here: https://ninja-muffin24.itch.io/friday-night-funkin Play the Newgrounds original one here: https://www.newgrounds.com/portal/view/770371